wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-find-out-about-research-opportunities-in-the-department">How do I find out about research opportunities in the department?</h2>
- All departments across Washington University are eager to involve you in their research, so we are glad you asked this question!
+<a id=14></a> All departments across Washington University are eager to involve you in their research, so we are glad you asked this question!
 The points to address here are:
 * How do you find out the research topics of interest to the department?
  * What is the best way to approach faculty about working with them?
  * What modes of interaction are available for collaborating with faculty on research?